carlgira/CarND-Advanced-Lane-Lines/README.md

 ### Creation of Binary Image

 This was one of the most important parts of the project.
 I tried to create a pipeline that was good in normal and light conditions.
-For that i try different things but at the end i did the following:
+For that I try different things but at the end I did the following:

-- A sobel absolute X transformation, using a very low min threshold, making this value low allows to capture more information, that is useful when is hard to detect the lane line because of ligth conditions. **ksize=21, threshold=(10,100)**
+- A sobel absolute X transformation, using a very low min threshold, making this value low allows to capture more information, that is useful when is hard to detect the lane line because of light conditions. **ksize=21, threshold=(10,100)**
 - A sobel direction transformation used to reinforce the values of the lane lines using a small sized threshold to capture important parts of the image. **ksize=21, threshold=(1.27,1.3)**
-- Use the V channel of HSV to capture the lane lines, to reinforce the lane line in normal conditions (with ligther conditions it detects too much information) **threshold=(150,255)**
+- Use the V channel of HSV to capture the lane lines, to reinforce the lane line in normal conditions (with lighter conditions it detects too much information) **threshold=(150,255)**

-The combination of the low threshold sobel absolute X transformation to detect hard ligth conditions, and use the sobel direction and V chanel to reinforce the lane line, make this pipeline works good in the three videos.
+The combination of the low threshold sobel absolute X transformation to detect hard light conditions, and use the sobel direction and V channel to reinforce the lane line, make this pipeline works good in the three videos.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for the perspective transform can be seen in the notebook ./Advanced-Lane-Finding-Project.ipynb in the section "Perspective Transform".

 For a perspective transform is important to have two sets of points.
-The idea is to create a relation between thoose two sets of points to create a transformation from the "real image" to a "birde-eye view".
+The idea is to create a relation between those two sets of points to create a transformation from the "real image" to a "bird-eye view".

-This was achived seleting a trapezoid shape in the "real view" (source points) and defining a rectangle with kind of the same sizes (destination points).
+This was achieved selecting a trapezoid shape in the "real view" (source points) and defining a rectangle with kind of the same sizes in the “warped” image (destination points).

 ```python
 src = [ [341, 650], [1078, 650], [832, 520], [511, 520]]